brianz/blog/content/post/serverless-part-iv.md

 drwxr-xr-x  3 brianz  staff   102 May 19 09:53 src
 ```

-Ok...this is what we expect.
+OK...this is what we expect.
 There isn't a `_meta` folder.
 Let's start getting set up and see
 what happens (as a reminder I'm in a Docker container when running `sls` aka `serverless`):

 ```